The Bob Blackie Scholarship

-Bob Blackie influenced Scottish Country Dancing in North America in so many, many ways.
-He was committed to excellence in teaching and, through that, the promotion of excellence in dancing, at whatever level.
+Bob Blackie (1935-1998) influenced Scottish Country Dancing in North America in many ways.
+He was committed to excellence in teaching and, through that, the promotion of excellence in dancing at whatever level.
 He was committed to and deeply loved and supported the Teachers' Association (Canada).
-During his term as Chairman, he took a leadership role in starting the Teachers' Association (Canada) Summer School - a school that every year encourages dancers of all levels of expertise in the improvement of their dancing skills in an environment of great teaching, fine music, and wonderful camaraderie.
+During his term as Chairman, he took a leadership role in starting the Teachers' Association (Canada) Summer School - a school that every year encourages dancers of all levels of expertise to improve their dancing skills in an environment of excellent teaching, fine music, and wonderful camaraderie.

 Scope and Purpose:

-In his memory, longtime friend Ed Jones established the Bob Blackie Memorial Endowment to provide, as far as possible, a full scholarship annually to a Scottish Country Dancer to enable the dancer to attend a full week of the Teachers' Association (Canada) Summer School.
-The scholarship must be used toward the cost of tuition, meals, and lodging for any given year's Summer School.
-In the event the interest produced by the Bob Blackie Memorial Endowment becomes sufficient, the award may also be applied toward travel costs for the recipient.
+In his memory, longtime friend Ed Jones established the Bob Blackie Memorial Endowment to provide, as far as possible, a full scholarship annually to a Scottish Country Dancer to enable the dancer to attend a whole week of the Teachers' Association (Canada) Summer School.
+The scholarship must be used for tuition, meals, and lodging for any year's Summer School.
+The interest produced by the Bob Blackie Memorial Endowment becomes sufficient; the award may also be applied toward travel costs for the recipient.

 Recent Bob Blackie Scholars

 2017 Heather Fawkes, North Vancouver, BC, Canada